shantanu-hashcash/soroban-tools/docs/MONITORING.md

 3. **Load Testing**: Regularly conduct load testing to assess the server's performance under varying workloads.
 Use this data to adjust limits and execution times as needed.

-4. **Scaling Strategies**: Plan scaling strategies for both vertical and horizontal scaling.
-Vertical scaling involves upgrading hardware resources like CPU, memory, and disk, while horizontal scaling uses HTTP-aware load balancers to distribute the load across multiple machines.
+4. **Scaling Strategies**: Plan scaling strategies for both vertical and auroratal scaling.
+Vertical scaling involves upgrading hardware resources like CPU, memory, and disk, while auroratal scaling uses HTTP-aware load balancers to distribute the load across multiple machines.

 ## Tuning Suggestions